Commonly asked questions

 - The use of the lockers is free of charge with the requirement of a £1 deposit

 - Bags larger than cabin bag size (55cm x 40cm x 20cm), sports or recreational equipment (musical instruments), large wheelie bags or boxes are not permitted into the gallery

 - Foldable bicycles, large skate boards and child or adult scooters are permitted into the building but must be deposited in the cloakroom.

-You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are also located on the Level 0, Natalie Bell Building.
+You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are located on the Level 0, Natalie Bell Building.

-Collect a 'Time-traveller' paper resource to visit Tate's Blavatnik Building in the Year 3000.
+Collect a Time-traveller paper resource to visit Tate's Blavatnik Building in the Year 3000.

 Alternatively, borrow a collection case which includes curious objects and words to encourage exploring with your family.
 Carry it around the gallery and see what you can find.
 The collection case has been inspired by the Materials and Objects display on Level 4 of the Natalie Bell building.